 North Carolina Teachers of Excellence for All CHildren (NC TEACH) is designed to recruit, train, support, and retain mid-career professionals as they become licensed teachers in North Carolina.
 This program is for professionals who have non-education degrees and would like to earn their teaching license.

-How does NC TEACH at NC State work?
+How does the NC TEACH program work?

 Semester I (Summer start or Spring Start - there is no Fall Start)